Star Wars: The Old Republic – Rise of the Hutt Cartel: Development and release

 Rise of the Hutt Cartel is the first expansion pack for The Old Republic.
 It was developed by BioWare Austin, the same studio that led development on the main game.
-It features the Hutt species, slug-like aliens who wield considerable influence as leaders in organized crime within the Star Wars universe, as the story's main antagonists as they attempt to become a galactic superpower.
-Makeb is noted as a beautiful world with many towering geological formations, though it has been ravaged by ecological disaster and is a hostile environment.
+It features the Hutt species, slug-like aliens who wield considerable influence as leaders in organized crime within the Star Wars universe, as the story's main antagonists, who attempt to become a galactic superpower.
+Makeb is noted as a beautiful world with many towering geological formations, but has been ravaged by ecological disaster and is a hostile environment.
 Hall Hood, lead writer for The Old Republic, compared the pack to "a huge summer blockbuster" and claimed that "the choices that players are going to make are going to affect the larger conflict."
 Senior designer Brian Audette indicated that Rise of the Hutt Cartel would feature the "most ruthless enemies" players have faced yet.

 The pack was officially announced on December 18, 2012.
 On February 20, 2013, the expansion entered public testing.
-Players who pre-ordered the pack before April 13, 2013, would receive three in-game items as rewards.
+Players who pre-ordered the pack before April 13, 2013, received three in-game items as rewards.
 The pack was released worldwide on April 14, 2013, for Microsoft Windows.
 It was later made free to subscribers of The Old Republic.